JCxYIS/JCxYIS/README.md

 ## Languages
-♥️♥️♥️♥️♥️ C# (Unity / ASP.Net Core)
-♥️♥️♥️🖤🖤 python / Java / C++ / javascript
+♥️♥️♥️♥️♥️ C# (Most of the time using Unity Engine, also have some experience in ASP.net core) ♥️♥️♥️🖤🖤 python / Java / C++ / javascript
-♥️🖤🖤🖤🖤 Any other language (I love coding so I reserve a heart here for those language I haven't explored 😂)
+♥️🖤🖤🖤🖤 All other language (I enjoy coding so I reserve a heart here for those language I haven't explored 😂)